textbookmania/RoyalBlue/README.md

 ## Text Books
 Text Books page will bring you to a list of all textbooks use in the Computer Sciece (ICS) mahjor.
-Each book will be listed with its ISBN and course that is used.
-This page can be edted by the Admin users to add, delete, or edit the list.
-Regular users are only going to view them.
+Each book will be listed with its ISBN and description about the books such as what ICS course will use the desired textbook.

 ## Sell Books
-To sell books click on the Sell Books button or hover your mouse over the navigation bar "Sell" sections
+To sell books click on the Sell Books button or hover your mouse over the navigation bar "Sell" sections.
+You will be prompted with a box with text box fields to fill in.
+These fields are Textbook title, ISBN, condition of the book, price of the book, and amount of the text book you are selling.

 ## Matches
 This will give you potential buyers or sellers that are either buying or selling the book you currently have or looking for